 How to Apply

-The University of Michigan Transplant Center encompasses our adult kidney pancreas, liver, heart and lung transplant programs as well as pediatric kidney, liver, and heart transplant programs.
-The Center is responsible for 210 FTE of staff and includes over 70 faculty from multiple Departments.
-Our transplant center teams perform 350 to 400 transplants per year.
+The University of Michigan Transplant Center encompasses our adult kidney, pancreas, liver, heart and lung transplant programs as well as pediatric kidney, liver and heart transplant programs.
+The Center has oversight of 210 staff FTE’s and includes over 70 faculty from multiple departments.
+Our transplant center teams perform 350 – 400 transplants per year.

-The Transplant Center Administrator will partner with the Transplant Center Director to manage Center operations and execute strategic initiatives of the Center that are aligned with overall Michigan Medicine.
-The Transplant Center Administrative will advance Transplant Center initiatives centered on integration, authority, and accountability of faculty and staff efforts related to transplantation.
+The Transplant Center Administrator will partner with the Transplant Center Director to manage Center operations and execute strategic initiatives of the Center that are aligned with the overall Michigan Medicine mission.
+The Transplant Center Administrator will advance Transplant Center initiatives centered on integration, authority and accountability of faculty and staff efforts related to transplantation.

-The Transplant Center Administrator has additional accountability to the Associate Hospital Director for Transplantation.
+The Transplant Center Administrator has additional reporting structure accountability to the Associate Hospital Director for Perioperative and Rehabilitation services.

-- Partners with the Transplant Center Director to align Center and transplant program goals with the overall Michigan Medicine strategy, and implements a strategy to support these goals.
+- Partners with the Transplant Center Director to align Center and transplant program goals with the overall Michigan Medicine strategy, and implements strategies to support these goals.

 - Responsible for managing the Centers financial performance, human resources, services to internal and external stakeholders, regulatory compliance, capital projects, IT operations and internal controls.

-- Provides accurate and timely projections, assessments, reports, fiscal plans, budgets, and solutions to both the Transplant Center Director, the Associate Hospital Director and to the leadership of Michigan Medicine.
+- Provides accurate and timely projections, assessments, audit findings, reports, fiscal plans, budgets, and solutions to both the Transplant Center Director, the Associate Hospital Director and to the leadership of Michigan Medicine.

-- Provide leadership with Michigan Medicine partners to continually strive for improvement in the areas of patient satisfaction, timely patient access, efficient utilization of resources and regulatory compliance.
+- Provide leadership in conjunction with the Michigan Medicine partners to continually strive to improve patient satisfaction, timely patient access, efficient utilization of resources and maintenance regulatory compliance.

-- Stays appraised of current issues affecting an academic medical center, understands how these may impact the Center, and adjusts strategy accordingly.
+- Stays appraised of current issues affecting an academic medical center and understands how these may impact the Transplant Center, and adjusts strategy accordingly.

-- Organizes, directs and implements practices to assure continued compliance with applicable laws including the guidelines established by UNOS, CMS and the Joint Commission on Accreditation of Hospitals.
+- Organizes, directs and implements practices to assure continued compliance with applicable laws including the guidelines established by UNOS, CMS and the Joint Commission on Accreditation of Hospitals (TJC).